jorgebucaran/cookbook.fish/README.md

 ## Concurrency

-### How to run a command in the background in fish?
+### How do I run a command in the background in fish?

 Use `&`.